Youth sailors & rowers of all levels are welcome, but class sizes are limited, so don’t wait!

 If you are unsure, seek a local agency like the YMCA for a swim test or lessons.

-2022 Spring Competitive Crew – we are excited to announce the return of competitive rowing .
+2022 Fall Competitive Crew – we are excited to announce the return of competitive rowing .

 Lake Quinsigamond Community Rowing (LQCR), a division of Regatta Point Community Sailing, is running a fall racing program that is open to all experienced rowers and scullers as well as beginners (novices) in the Greater Worcester Area.
 Current LQCR athletes come from cities and towns such as Ashland, Auburn, Hopkinton, Sterling, and Worcester.
 Varsity Athletes will be rowing in singles, doubles and quads, practicing toward our fall races.
-Varsity Athletes will also row fours (4+).
 Novices will start rowing in quads, possibly progressing to doubles.
-This program is for any high school aged student.
+Our team focuses on sculling but also has sweep equipment.
+This program is for any student in grades 7 through 12.

 Monday – Friday